PurredCoffee/Clawffee/README.md

 ## Download

-1. Download the latest release from the [Releases](https://github.com/PurredCoffee/Clawffee/releases).
+1. Download the latest release from [here](https://github.com/PurredCoffee/Clawffee/releases).

 2. Extract the zip and run `run.bat` (Windows) or `run.sh` (Linux/Mac) to start the bot.